-MWSC Office of Financial Aid: The friendly staff of the Missouri Western State University Office of Financial Aid understands financial aid in all of its varied forms.
+MWSU Office of Financial Aid: The .staff of the Missouri Western State University Office of Financial Aid understands financial aid in all of its varied forms.
 They will answer questions and help you plan the best package of financial aid to meet your needs.
 (See the section on Financial Aid Packaging.)
-The office is located on campus in room 103, Eder Hall) building.
+The office is located on campus in room 103, Eder Hall.
 The office telephone is (816) 271-4361.
 Read this chapter carefully, gather as much of the information as you can, have your questions ready, and contact the office.
-Many students request assistance.
-Be patient.